Webcap/wiznote/docs/MONTHLY_USAGE_RESET_SETUP.md

 ### Common Issues

-1. **Function not running**: Check that scheduled functions are enabled in Netlify
+1. **Function not running**:
+   - Check that scheduled functions are enabled in Netlify dashboard
+   - Verify the function name matches exactly: `monthly-reset`
+   - Ensure the schedule is set correctly: `0 2 1 * *`
 2. **Database errors**: Verify Supabase environment variables are correct
 3. **No records reset**: This is normal if all usage is current
+4. **Build failures**: Make sure `netlify.toml` doesn't reference plugins that aren't installed

 ### Manual Testing